blakeohare/crayon/README.md

 Google Mailing list/forum: https://groups.google.com/forum/#!forum/crayon-lang
 Use the stackoverflow tag "crayon" for any issues.
 This tag is monitored.

-# New in 2.1.0
+# New in 2.1.1
-The following have been added since 0.2.0
+The following have been added since 2.1.0

-* Android project support
-* iOS project support
-* Lambdas and closures
-* JSON based build file format
-* More streamlined Crayon-Native interface (CNI) for libraries
-* Better static analysis for type-related errors
-* More libraries
-* Bug fixes
-* Performance fixes
-* New version numbering.
-The "0" major version was dropped.
-The minor "2" is now the major.
-Basically it just shifted, to allow for more frequent releases but also have continuity (you can still call the previous versions 2.0, 1.7, etc. whereas if I simply jumped to "1.0.0" it would have been confusing).
+* The branch was just created so there's not actually anything to list here yet.

 # Setting up and Running Crayon
 If you have downloaded Crayon from crayonlang.org/download (recommended) please read the instructions on the site (linked from download